 Graduating Student Questionnaire

 Students were asked to state rate each of the following experiences at Regent University School of Divinity on a scale from 1 to 5.
-The chart of results below contains responses from 13 traditional students attending courses on the Virginia Beach campus and 95 online students pursuing their studies through online education.
+The following chart displays results from a variety of degree programs.

 Measure of Personal Growth